CodeForPoznan/pah-fm/README.md

 Now pip modules are located in `backend/.venv/lib/python3.7/site-packages`.

-You can use them to check what is available in sources modules, and add it to your ide.
+You can use them to check what is available in sources, and add it to your IDE for module resolution.